-The Pirate Party of Canada has a rather short history, though recent momentum has made our past year full of promise and excitement.
-What is known as the Pirate Party of Canada was originally conceived in the Pirate Party International forums.
-Not much developed however, until early 2009, when a small handful of youths from around the country, including founder Rob Britton, Mike Bleskie, Ryan Nelson, and a few others, gathered again and resolved to move forward with an ambition to be the first official Pirate political party outside of Europe.
-On June 10, 2009, after the Swedish Piratpartiet achieved electoral success, the Pirate Party of Canada was established in the form of a webforum, and the dream began.
+The Pirate Party of Canada has a rather short history, though recent momentum has filled our past year with promise and excitement.
+The party was originally an idea conceived in 2006 by Canadian members of the Pirate Party International forums.
+Not much developed however, until early 2009, when a small handful of youths gathered from around the country, including founders Rob Britton, Mike Bleskie, Ryan Nelson, and a few others.
+They resolved to move forward with the ambition of becoming the first official Pirate Party outside of Europe.
+On June 10, 2009, after the Swedish Piratpartiet achieved electoral success, the Pirate Party of Canada was established in the form of a web forum.
+The dream began to materialize.

-In Canada’s forty second federal election the Pirate Party ran 10 candidates and received a total of 3198 votes.
+In Canada’s forty-second federal election the Pirate Party ran 10 candidates and received a total of 3198 votes.
 For more information on that campaign refer to our wiki page.